 This liquidity ratio tells the ability of the company to meet its current liabilities without selling the inventory.
 Since the calculation does not include inventory, the quick ratio is a more conservative estimation of a firm’s liquidity.

-A low ratio, on the other hand, could mean that the company is over-leveraged, or paying creditors too early, or realizing debtors too slowly, or is facing issues in growing its sales and may have problems if somewhere the cycle breaks.
+On the other hand, a low ratio could mean that the company is over-leveraged, or paying creditors too early, or realizing debtors too slowly, or is facing issues in growing its sales and may have problems if somewhere the cycle breaks.

 Talking of an ideal acid-test ratio, a common rule of thumb is that a ratio of more than 1 is sufficient.
 But, it is not one size fits all.
-Thus, the ideal ratio may vary from industry-to-industry and the nature of the company’s business.
-For instance, a low quick ratio could be ideal for an established business, but for a new business with less and fluctuating revenue, it could mean trouble.
+Thus, the ideal ratio may vary from industry to industry and the nature of the company’s business.
+For instance, a low quick ratio could be ideal for an established business, but it could mean trouble for a new business with less and fluctuating revenue.